 Carrier Selection

-Next, they select suitable carriers based on different factors.
-These factors include cost, transit time, capacity, and specific needs.
+Next, they select suitable carriers based on various factors, including cost, transit time, capacity, and specific needs.

 Documentation

-Also, freight forwarders handle the documentation involved.
+Freight forwarders also handle the documentation involved.
 For example, bills of lading, customs declarations, permits, and other required paperwork may be needed.

 Customs Clearance